ResourcesLearn

 Unlike the United States money supply, Bitcoin has a fixed limit of 21 million coins.
 This limited supply means that Bitcoin’s value resists inflation.
 In fact, Bitcoin’s value is deflationary, meaning its purchasing power is supposed to increase over time because as we get closer to the last coin, Bitcoins become harder to mine in a process called halving.

 The financial impact of the COVID-19 crisis and its continuing aftermath create a unique set of conditions to test Bitcoin’s ability to be used as an inflation hedge.
 Since early 2020, the US dollar lost a considerable share of its value, while Bitcoin increased value by more than a hundred times.
 Even now, with inflation gradually returning to pre-pandemic levels, Bitcoin continues to reach new all-time highs.
+Bitcoin breaks down barriers to entry by enabling people who have been left behind in the traditional financial system to participate and experience the benefits ofthe growing digital economy.
+Anybody with cash and a smartphone can download a wallet, find a Bitcoin ATM, and buy Bitcoin, including individuals that might not have access to a bank account Bitcoin makes cross-border payments and money transfers affordable and easy, it is censorship-resistant, and easily returned to fiat through sell options.
+This means that everyone, including individuals that are unbanked or underbanked, have opportunities to build wealth and hedge against inflation.

 Final Thoughts

 Inflation is on the rise in the United States and the path to pre-Pandemic levels has not been charted.
 Increased inflation worsens economic inequality because it disproportionately impacts middle and low-income families, pushing them further into poverty.
-But based on Bitcoin’s performance compared to the Canadian/U.S. dollar and Mexican peso throughout the COVID-19 pandemic, Bitcoin presents a promising solution to mitigating the negative effects of inflation and lessening economic inequality.
+But based on Bitcoin’s performance compared to the Canadian/U.S. dollar and Mexican peso throughout the COVID-19 pandemic, Bitcoin presents a promising solution to help mitigate the negative effects of inflation and lessening economic inequality.